edyan/neuralyzer/README.md

                     method:               ~ # Required
                     params:               []

+            # Limit the number of written records (update or insert).
+            # 100 by default for insert
+            limit:                0

+            # The list of expressions language actions to executed before neuralyzing
+            # Be careful that "pretend" has no effect here.
+            pre_actions:          []

             # The list of expressions language actions to executed after neuralyzing
+            # Be careful that "pretend" has no effect here.
             post_actions:         []

 ```